Linear Operator Approximate Message Passing (OpAMP): Matrix Estimation with Partial Updates

 where $q_0 = \|f_0\|^2/n, \ r_0 = \langle \theta, f_0 \rangle / n$ are the overlaps arising from the initial estimate $\hat{\theta}_0 = f_0 \in \bbR^n$.
 Starting with $\ex{ y_{0} } = \lambda r_0 \theta$ and $\cov(y_0) = q_0\Id_n$, the mean and covariance of $\{y_t\}$ are updated recursively according to

-A useful property of the SE is that, for each time step $t$, the distribution of the $i$-th component of the Gaussian vector $y_t = (y_{1t}, \dots, y_{tn})$ depends only on the signal component $\theta_i$ and the last time step in whch $i$-th row of the matrix was updated.
+\begin{remark} State evolution is defined in terms of the ground truth signal $\theta$, that can be assumed to be either fixed or random but is generally unknown.
+Any computationally feasible AMP algorithm will not explicitly rely on knowledge of $\theta$, and instead will estimate $r_t$ via concentration arguments based on structural information about theta (e.g., sparsity level, noise variance, limiting empirical distribution). \end{remark} A useful property of the SE is that, for each time step $t$, the distribution of the $i$-th component of the Gaussian vector $y_t = (y_{1t}, \dots, y_{tn})$ depends only on the signal component $\theta_i$ and the last time step in which $i$-th row of the matrix was updated.
 To see this, observe that the $\cov(y_t)$ is diagonal for all iterations, and thus each $y_t$ has independent components.
 For a given indicator sequence $\{\delta_t\}$, the index for the most recent update of the $i$-th row before time step $t$ is encoded by the function $\tau : \bbN \times \{1,\dots,n\} \rightarrow \bbN_0$, defined by

 where $\delta_{si}$ is the $i$-th element of the binary vector $\delta_s$.

 From the recursive structure in \eqref{eq:spikedSE}, it follows that every component that was last updated at time step $s$ is described by a scalar Gaussian noise model with parameters $(q_s,r_s)$.
 Specifically, the variables $y_{t1}, \dots, y_{tn}$ are distributed independently with